Open University Malaysia: Chancellors

 Currently, the vice-chancellor of OUM is Prof Dr Ahmad Izanee Awang.
-The first chancellor was the late Endon Mahmood (the wife of fifth Prime Minister Abdullah Badawi) who was appointed on 16 December 2004.
-On 8 December 2007, Jeanne Abdullah was appointed as the new chancellor of OUM.
-The current pro-chancellor is Tan Sri Azman Hashim who is also the executive chairman of Arab-Malaysian Corporation Berhad.
+The first chancellor was the late Endon Mahmood (the wife of fifth Prime Minister Abdullah Badawi) who was proclaimed on 16 December 2004.
+On 8 December 2007, Jeanne Abdullah was proclaimed as the new chancellor of OUM.
+Recently, on 9 May 2026, she was replaced by Tan Sri Azman Hashim who was OUM's Pro-Chancellor for the past two decades.